Ilie Ilașcu: The Ilașcu group trial

 On 9 December 1993, the Supreme Court of Transnistria found him guilty of a number of offences defined in the Criminal Code of the Moldovan Soviet Socialist Republic, including incitement to commit an offence against national security, organisation of activities with the aim of committing extremely dangerous offences against the State, murdering a representative of the State with the aim of spreading terror, premeditated murder, unlawfully requisitioning means of transport, deliberate destruction of another's property and illegal or unauthorised use of ammunition or explosives.

 Ilașcu was sentenced to be shot and the other three defendants were sentenced to hard labour for terms between 12 and 15 years.
 They had no right of appeal.

-During the trial, the defendants were kept in reinforced iron cages, as they were considered "extremely dangerous".
+During the trial, the political prisoners were kept in reinforced iron cages, as they were considered "extremely dangerous".
 This decision was contested by various international human rights organizations, which doubted the fairness of the trial and alleged that they were prosecuted only because they were members of the Tiraspol branch of the Popular Front, a Moldovan party which favours a union with Romania.
 For years he was kept in solitary confinement without access to family and medical assistance.

 While in the Transnistrian prison, Ilașcu was elected twice to the Moldovan Parliament on the lists of the Democratic Christian Popular Front, in 1994 and 1998 election.

 In October 2000, he received Romanian citizenship, after which he renounced his Moldovan citizenship.
 In the same year, he was elected to the Senate of Romania for the Greater Romania Party, representing Bacău County.
 Reelected in 2004, Ilașcu served as a member of the Senate until 2008.